We will now transfer you to our booking site.

 When Antonio is not on duty he will be at his other home, in Rochester in Kent, and he will be reading historical novels, cooking some Sardinian ravioli, or pottering around his garden with its apple tree and resident fox.

-But his thoughts always drift to the Caramel Room.
+But his thoughts always drift to the Collins Room.
 It has somehow captured his imagination and soul, like nothing in his life ever has, or ever will.
 It has his signature.
 He was born for it.

 Read More >